web2sign/jQuery.Paginator/readme.md

 # jQuery.Paginator
-A basic jquery plugin to have you list of item paginated.
+A basic jquery plugin to have your list item be paginated.